esonghori/TinyGarble/README.md

 [Note: commands starting with "yosys>" should be called inside design_vision.
 Please ignore "yosys>" for them.]

-##Manual for JustGarbled
+##Two Party SFE

-For using JustGrable, the dependency should be installed and JustGarble need to be compiled.
+For using TinyGarble, the dependency should be installed and TinyGarble need to be compiled.

 - Dependencies
 Download msgpack-c from msgpack.org.
 Compile it using: